 \section{Experimental Results}

-In evaluating \system{} against our baselines, we focus on three key aspects: (i) computational efficiency during retraining, (ii) classification performance on the target task, and (iii) the impact of various design choices, including batch size, normalization strategy, and layer proportion ratio to assess its real-world applicability at runtime on-device.
+In evaluating \system{} against our baselines, we focus on three key aspects: (i) memory and time efficiency (ii) classification performance on the target task, and (iii) the impact of various design choices, including layer and channel proportions, batch size, and normalization.